lspsifoundation/logic-sieve-apcm/docs/GRANT_OVERVIEW.md

 # Grant Overview

-This repository accompanies the Logic Sieve: APCM grant application submitted to the Solana Foundation.
+This repository accompanies a research grant application focused on the APCM (Asymmetric Private Constraint Matching) protocol.

-The grant focuses on validating and finalizing a privacy-preserving, developer-facing infrastructure primitive for Solana.
+The grant scope covers validation and refinement of a privacy-preserving, developer-facing infrastructure primitive for secure semantic matching.

-Initial benchmarks were executed in Google Colab.
+Initial benchmarks were executed in an isolated research environment.
-Further development will include a Rust/WASM implementation and a Solana on-chain verifier.
+Further development includes a Rust/WASM reference implementation and formal verification of protocol constraints.

+This repository serves as a public research artifact accompanying the grant.